seanmcg93/Pack_House_Project/README.md

 This project aims to create a system for monitoring sensors using Raspberry Pi.
 The goal is to have multiple meters for different types of sensors and to display the sensor data on a web app dashboard.
+We will first need to convert the Tkinter GUI into a simillar flask webpage.

 ## Dependencies
 - ttkbootstrap